| A PERONAL MEMOIR OF

 When our teacher Dr. Wollheim entered the room and closed the

-the class.
-That too was unique, for in general we were a fairly
+class.
+That too was unique, for in general we were a fairly undisciplined

-undisciplined bunch, and it usually took several admonitions until some
+bunch, and it usually took several admonitions until some quiet was

 In a tense voice Dr. Wollheim announced that school was being